 Now when all the people were baptized, Jesus also was baptized.
 And while he was praying, the heavens opened, and the Holy Spirit descended on him in bodily form like a dove.
 And a voice came from heaven, "You are my one dear Son; in you I take great delight."
 (Luke 3:21-22 NET)

 and he himself is the atoning sacrifice for our sins, and not only for our sins but also for the whole world.
 (1 John 2:2 NET)

 Baptism was taught and practiced by Jesus’ Disciples (the Apostles):

 Peter said to them, "Repent, and each one of you be baptized in the name of Jesus Christ for the forgiveness of your sins, and you will receive the gift of the Holy Spirit.
 For the promise is for you and your children, and for all who are far away, as many as the Lord our God will call to himself."
 (Acts 2:38,39 NET)

 Is Water Immersion (i.e., Baptism) required for salvation?

 Baptism was not essential for the thief on the cross for entrance into Paradise:

 Then he said, "Jesus, remember me when you come in your kingdom."
 And Jesus said to him, "I tell you the truth, today you will be with me in paradise."
 (Luke 23:42,43 NET)

-Note in the verse immediately below that believing and being baptized appear to make both a requirement for salvation.
+Note in verses immediately below that believing and being baptized appear to make both a requirement for salvation.
 However, the omission of “baptized” with “does not believe” logically seems to show that Jesus does not make baptism essential to salvation.
-That is condemnation results from disbelief, not on baptism which agrees with John 3:16-18.
+Condemnation results from disbelief, not on baptism, which agrees with John 3:16-18.